How to Start an Online Business: 10 Ideas You Can Start Right Now

 Drop shipping has a low barrier of entry, requiring very little in startup costs, but you have less control over the operations.
 If the manufacturer fulfills orders slowly or encounters quality issues it directly impacts you.
 You also aren’t building a brand.
 It’s a great way to start an e-commerce business though, and see if it’s something you do want to pursue more seriously down the line.

 If you do go the drop shipping route, be sure to identify a quality manufacturing partner.
 Don’t rush into this decision — the wrong choice can ruin your business.

 If orders take 15 to 30 days to arrive you are going to face bad reviews, customer complaints and chargebacks.

 I highly recommend Shopify for an e-commerce platform.
-It’s the easier to get started with and has great support and features.
-It’s also highly scaleable.
-Some of the most successful e-commerce brands, like Kylie Cosmetics for example, use the Shopify platform.
+It’s easier to get started with and has great support and features.
+It’s also highly scalable.
+Some of the most successful e-commerce brands, like Kylie Cosmetics, for example, use the Shopify platform.

 You can get started with Shopify for free — they offer a 14-day trial that you can take advantage of.
 Then, you can look at Shopify loyalty program apps and Shopify affiliate program apps to help grow your store.

 - How to Start an E-Commerce Business (Beginner Friendly Guide)